 Parking at Wilson Park Medical Arts Building on a daily basis is prohibited unless receiving treatment from Health Services.
 Signs are clearly posted in this area stating "Employee & Patient Parking Only."
-To assist in identifying your vehicle while visiting Health Services, you will be offered a temporary pass to avoid a possible citation.
+To assist in identifying your vehicle while visiting Health Services, you will be offered a temporary dashboard pass from University Health Services to avoid a possible citation.